 We model patient value as equal to procedure efficacy / invasiveness.
 In this equation procedure efficacy is defined as a measure of the surgery in resolving the underlying disease and invasiveness is defined as a measure of patient pain and disruption of regular activities.
-When the patient value of a da Vinci procedure is greater than that of alternative treatment options, patients may benefit from seeking out surgeons and hospitals that offer da Vinci Surgery, which could potentially result in a local market share shift. da Vinci procedure adoption occurs procedure by procedure, market by market, and is driven by the relative patient value and total treatment costs of da Vinci procedures as compared to alternative treatment options for the same disease state or condition.
+When the patient value of a da Vinci procedure is greater than that of alternative treatment options, patients may benefit from seeking out surgeons and hospitals that offer robotic-assisted surgery with the da Vinci Surgical System.
+Adoption of da Vinci procedures occurs procedure by procedure, market by market, and is driven by the relative patient value and total treatment costs of da Vinci procedures as compared with alternative treatment options for the same disease state or condition.